servicecatalog/oscm-dockerbuild/README.md

 For example, if you want to use the VMware service controller, you need to export the vSphere certificate in PEM format, and copy it to the `/docker/config/certs` directory.
 Since the VMware service controller is running in the `oscm-app` container, a restart of this container is required. -->

-# Import local shell scripts for the Shell integration software (oscm-app-shell)
+# Import scripts for the Shell controller (oscm-app-shell)
 Using the Shell integration software, you can execute your own shell scripts when managing subscriptions.

 Such scripts can be specified in marketable service parameters, and then referenced as a script located either inside or outside (e.g. external URL) the docker host.